gsteigert/ue4_pacman/README.md

 ## Debugging the path finding algorithm

-After pressing the Play button, just tap the single quote key.
-Use the numpad keys to toggle specific features, like navmesh, AI, behavior tree, etc.
+After pressing the `Play button`, just tap the single quote key.
+Then use the numpad keys to toggle specific features, like navmesh, AI, behavior tree, etc.